 What is the Pretax Margin Ratio?

 The Pretax Margin Ratio, also knows at the Earnings Before Tax (EBT) ratio, is an operating profitability ratio used by market analysts and investors.
-The ratio is useful in analyzing the standalone profitability of a company’s operations, as it excludes tax expense.
-The pretax margin ratio is also useful in assessing the year-over-year organic growth that a company also experiences, as it focuses on the intrinsic value that the business generates.
+This ratio is useful in analyzing the standalone profitability of a company’s operations, as it excludes tax expense.
+The pretax margin ratio is also useful in assessing the year-over-year organic growth that a company experiences, as it focuses on the intrinsic value that the business generates.

 How can we calculate the Pretax Margin Ratio?